harrycresswell/harry/content/writing/25-04-08-css-naked-day/index.md

 {{ end }}
 ```

-It’s by no means perfect.
+It’s by no means perfect, but gets 95% of the way there.
 One slight inconvenience, which I’m yet to find a solution for, is that I’ll have to remember to update the year in my `$begin` and `$end` variables if I want this logic to function year after year.

 The other downside of doing this inside your templates using a static site generator, is that you also need to trigger a build in order for it to work.
 My site is currently hosted by Netlify, so it’s easily done by setting up a [build hook](https://docs.netlify.com/configure-builds/build-hooks/) and using a service like Zapier or IFTTT to send an HTTP post request at specified times.